chiraggude/awesome-laravel/README.md

 * [Laravel Nova](https://nova.laravel.com/) - Nova is a beautifully designed administration panel for Laravel
 * [Laravel Love](https://github.com/cybercog/laravel-love) - It lets people express how they feel about the content.
 React on Eloquent models with Likes or Dislikes.
 * [stancl/tenancy](https://github.com/stancl/tenancy) - Automatic tenancy for your Laravel app.
 No code changes needed.
+* [area17/blast](https://github.com/area17/blast) - Blast is a low maintenance component library using Storybook Server, built to integrate into your Laravel apps.

 ##### Media & Document Management